Learning Languages Through Travel - Tips for Improving While Sightseeing

 Language skills gained while traveling deteriorate rapidly without use after returning home.
 To prevent the regret of "I improved so much and lost it all," build maintenance systems before leaving.

-The easiest method is connecting on social media with people you met abroad.
+The easiest method is connecting on social media with the people you met abroad.
 Exchanging messages with local friends maintains both language skills and cross-cultural connections.
-Additionally, listening to podcasts in that language during commutes or watching that country's shows on Netflix with subtitles embeds "language contact time" into daily life, preserving travel-gained skills long-term.
+Additionally, listening to podcasts in that language during commutes or watching that country's shows on a streaming service with subtitles embeds "language contact time" into daily life, preserving travel-gained skills long-term.
+Even three sessions of 15 minutes per week lets you restart from your previous level on the next trip.